 It's a strange critter.
 I guess it's intended for people who wanted to experience the deal but are intimidated by working with electronics even to the slightest degree.

-It has onboard pushbutton switches, a joystick, an accelerometer, a little speaker, and an RBG LED (probably some other stuff I'm forgetting.)
+It has onboard pushbutton switches, a joystick, an accelerometer, a little speaker, a photocell, and an RBG LED (probably some other stuff I'm forgetting.)

 Those things are all accessed with special Esplora commands.